-This project is funded by European Research Council’s Independent Starting Grant Scheme that is designed to support frontier research.
-The project will run from 2012 until 2018, with a one-year suspension in 2012/13.
+This project is funded by European Research Council's Independent Starting Grant Scheme that is designed to support frontier research.
+The project started in 2012 and is being completed in 2019, with follow-up events planned for 2020.

 The research is being conducted by Professor Anneli Albi, the Principal Investigator of the project, and a Kent-based team.
 The research will draw on reports by a Network of Constitutional Experts, which brings together leading constitutional law scholars and judges from high courts in the twenty-eight Member States of the EU, and, additionally, Switzerland.